sisufuyu/sisufuyu/README.md

 I am a full stack developer from China, currently live in Tampere, Finland.

-- 🔭 I’m currently working on a training program in Full Stack Development, DevOps and Cloud Services with AWS.
+- 🔭 I’m currently looking for jobs opportunities of front-end developing or full-stack developing.
 - 📫 How to reach me: sisu.fuyu@outlook.com
 - ⚡ Fun fact: I like painting and travelling.